TosbackCgusBridge-Bot/CGUs-versions/Godaddy/unknown.md

 You acknowledge and agree that should there be insufficient funds prepaid by the registrar in the CIRA Deposit Account to be applied in payment of any fees, CIRA may in its sole discretion stop accepting applications for domain name registrations from the registrar, stop effecting registrations of domain names and transfers, renewals, modifications, and cancellations requested by the registrar and stop performing other billable transactions requested by the registrar not paid in full and CIRA may terminate the Registrar Agreement between CIRA and the Registrar.

 _.CA ASCII and IDN domain variants_ are bundled and reserved for a single registrant.
 Registrants are not required to register all variants in a bundle, but all registered variants must be registered and managed at a single registrar.
 Each variant registered will incur a registration fee.
 In addition, when registering multiple .CA domain (ASCII and IDN) variants in a bundle, your registrant information **must be identical**.
 If variants are registered at other registrars or if registrant information does not match, it may result in an "unavailable" search result, delayed or failed registration.
 If information does not match, validation is required and may take up to seven business days and delay availability of domain.

-**21. **PROVISIONS SPECIFIC TO .CN REGISTRATIONS****
+**_(C) _ **_PROVISIONS SPECIFIC TO .CN REGISTRATIONS_****

 .CN is a restricted TLD – applications are subject to both a domain name check and real name verification as required by the People’s Republic of China.
 Registrations in .CN are therefore subject to the following additional terms: